Name: Charity Corson97

 easily into the traditional Corson genealogy, although the following

-of the pioneering spirits of Christianna (Thomson) Corson, daughter Charity
+pioneering spirits of Christianna (Thomson) Corson, daughter Charity

 (Corson) Wood and granddaughter Araminta (Wood) Fisk.
 A great deal has been